B2B Holiday Marketing Campaigns: 5 Awesome Examples To Inspire You

 Why This Works:

 The clean, modern design of the campaign assets present a pleasing perception of the brand.
-The visuals don’t focus on any particular winter holiday, which can be a safer bet for creating inclusive marketing.
+The visuals avoid focus on any particular winter holiday, a safer bet for creating inclusive marketing.

 Most of all, there’s functional value offered here.
 It’s not just a cheery greeting.
 There’s a clear CTA, and the messaging doesn’t pander to the audience.